 How to Get to the Iya Valley

-In Oboke you can board local buses traversing the valley from west to east (See How to get around section).
+In Oboke you can board local buses that run through the valley from west to east (See How to get around section).

 Where to Stay in the Iya Valley

-There are a couple of places to stay in the valley but budget options are somewhat scarce.
+There are a couple of places to stay in the valley, but we found budget options to be a bit scarce.

 Currently, the most affordable options seem to be Heso Camp or 4S Stay Awaikeda Ekimae in Miyoshi.